Dex-theDev/Dex-theDev/README.md

 <h1 align='center'> Hi I'm Dex 💻</h1>

-I'm a Full-stack Software Engineer constantly working on perfecting my craft.
+<p align='center'>I'm a Full-stack Software Engineer constantly working on perfecting my craft.
 I'm currently learning the MERN stack and building cool stuff!
+When I'm not coding the day away, you can find me chasing my cats, or catching up on some anime 💜</p>

 <p>&nbsp;</p>
 <h4 align='center'> What I'm currently working on</h4>